 - The majority of patients preferred Fentora over their previous breakthrough pain treatment, rating it good or excellent with respect to onset of action (72 percent), ease of administration (78 percent), and convenience of use (79 percent).

 - Fentora was generally well-tolerated.
-Adverse events associated with Fentora in the clinical trial were typical of those seen with opioids, with the exception of mild and transitory application site abnormalities (8 percent).
-The most common side effects included nausea (13 percent), dizziness (13 percent), drowsiness (10 percent), and vomiting (5 percent).
+Adverse events associated with Fentora in the clinical trial were typical of those seen with opioids, except for mild and transitory application site abnormalities (8 percent).
+The most common side effects included: nausea (13 percent), dizziness (13 percent), drowsiness (10 percent), and vomiting (5 percent).
 Of the 102 patients included in the safety evaluation, 12 withdrew from the study due to adverse events during the titration phase; none were due to application site abnormalities.
 There were no reports of respiratory depression or other serious adverse events related to Fentora in this study.

 In Nederland bekend als Actiq